aldopando/BellabeatCaseStudy/README.md

 We can differentiate 3 categories of physical activity:

-Light-intensity activities – under 3 MET;
+- Light-intensity activities – under 3 MET.
-Moderate–intensity activities – from 3 to 6 MET;
+- Moderate–intensity activities – from 3 to 6 MET.
-Vigorous–intensity activities – over 6 MET.
+- Vigorous–intensity activities – over 6 MET.

 **What is a MET minute?**